'Not good enough' - Chelsea defenders running out of time to prove worth to Lampard | Goal.com

 Elsewhere, Antonio Rudiger is set for a new deal but even he was dropped after his sub-standard showing against West Ham, while the fact that the right-footed Cesar Azpilicueta is currently being deployed as a left-back is indicative of Lampard's lack of faith from a defensive perspective in Emerson Palmieri and Marcos Alonso.

-It was Zouma who benefited from the German international's demotion and he is clearly desperately trying to prove his worth to a manager eagerly revamping his squad after being prevented from strengthening last summer by Chelsea's transfer ban.
+It was Zouma who benefited from Germany international Rudiger's demotion and he is clearly desperately trying to prove his worth to a manager eagerly revamping his squad after being prevented from strengthening last summer by Chelsea's transfer ban.

 Zouma's last-gasp heroics against Palace certainly made an impression on Lampard.

-"I think he played a really great game at Watford (on Saturday) as well.
+"I think he played a really great game against Watford (on Saturday) as well.
 He's been imposing in his defending and good on the ball; that’s everything I want."

 It's a clear message to Zouma and the rest of Chelsea's defenders.
 Inconsistency will no longer be tolerated.
 Patchy performances are no longer good enough.